e-mit/fastapi-aws-django-gcp/README.md

 ## Configure, build and deploy manually

-1. Choose values for the environment variables listed in ```config.sh```
-2. Run ```setup.sh``` to create the AWS stack, start the API and print the public endpoint URL
+1. Run ```setup.sh``` to create the AWS stack, start the API and print the public endpoint URL
-3. Repeat these steps to update the stack if anything is changed.
+2. Repeat these steps to update the stack if anything is changed.
 Changes can be applied more quickly by running ```stack.sh``` directly, in the following cases:
     - Update the lambda code
     - Update the lambda layer, which contains the Python dependency packages
     - Change the log level
-4. Build, check and push the Docker image
+3. Build, check and push the Docker image

 ## Local tests